-The Definitive 2026 Guide to AI's GPTs and Friends
+The Definitive 2026 Guide to GPTs, Claude, Gemini, Grok, and Friends

 Every other AI model comparison on the internet is basically a spreadsheet with a superiority complex.
 This is not that.

-This is the updated, longer, aggressively link-rich field guide to the chatbots, model families, open-weight upstarts, corporate copilots, synthetic companions, and historical weird little uncles currently shaping the AI ecosystem.
+This is the updated field guide to the chatbots, model families, open-weight contenders, corporate copilots, coding agents, search machines, synthetic companions, and assistant-shaped products currently shaping the AI ecosystem.
 It is alphabetized because civilization depends on at least one thing remaining organized.
 It is opinionated because neutrality is how you end up pretending every chatbot has the same personality, the same business model, and the same odds of hallucinating a legal citation with the confidence of a TED speaker.

 How to Read This Mess